-ATG Productions also presented the phenomenally successful Jamie Lloyd Company (JLC) series at Trafalgar Studios and the Duke of York’s Theatre, which combined pertinent programming and accessible pricing with the aim of enabling the development of a new, more diverse theatrical audience.
-The radical reworking of classic works that were central to this season included Doctor Faustus (Duke of York’s) starring Kit Harington; The Maids starring Uzo Aduba, Zawe Ashton and Laura Carmichael; The Homecoming starring John Simm, Gary Kemp and Keith Allen; The Ruling Class and Macbeth starring James McAvoy; East is East starring Jane Horrocks and Richard III starring Martin Freeman; The Pride starring Hayley Atwell; and The Hothouse starring Simon Russell Beale and John Simm (Trafalgar Studios).
+ATG Productions also presented the phenomenally successful Jamie Lloyd Company (JLC) series at Trafalgar Studios and the Duke of York’s Theatre, which combined pertinent programming and accessible pricing with the aim of developing a new, more diverse theatrical audience.
+The radical reworking of classic works that were central to this season included Doctor Faustus (Duke of York’s) starring Kit Harington; The Maids starring Uzo Aduba, Zawe Ashton and Laura Carmichael; The Homecoming starring John Simm, Gary Kemp and Keith Allen; The Ruling Class and Macbeth starring James McAvoy; East Is East starring Jane Horrocks; Richard III starring Martin Freeman; The Pride starring Hayley Atwell; and The Hothouse starring Simon Russell Beale and John Simm (Trafalgar Studios).

-Recent Co-productions include collaborating with the Almeida Theatre and Sonia Freidman Productions, bringing the critically acclaimed Oresteia to Trafalgar Studios in summer 2015.
-Directed by Robert Icke (Mr. Burns, 1984), this five star production also featured Lia Williams (Old Times, Earthquakes in London) and Jessica Brown Findlay (Downton Abbey).
+Other recent co-productions include collaborating with the Almeida Theatre and Sonia Freidman Productions, bringing a critically acclaimed, Olivier Award-winning production of Oresteia to Trafalgar Studios in summer 2015.
+Directed by Robert Icke, this five star production also featured Lia Williams and Jessica Brown Findlay.